ibm-cloud-docs/watsonx-code-assistant/wca-translate-code.md

 The chat syntax is:
 `/translate [from <source_language>] to <target_language> (<code reference> | <code snippet>) [additional instructions]`

+- Make sure to start the prompt with `/translate`, followed by the rest of the syntax.

 - `[from <source_language>]` is optional and is automatically detected if not specified in the command.
 It is recommended to specify the source language if the quality of the translation response is not good enough.